-Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency adequate reserves budget without appropriate authorisation.
-Financial Regulations 3.1 which is reviewed ahead of the monthly payment run authorisation.
-Adequacy of the precept is managed through bimonthly budget reviews tolerable.
-Salaries or deductions incorrect 14.
+Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency reserves ahead of the monthly payment run authorisation.
+Adequacy of the precept is managed through bimonthly budget reviews Salaries or deductions incorrect 14.
 Wrong Salary Paid L A A system of payslips has been implemented to verify (PAYE system in place).
 Council to verify salary scale and agreed pay-rate with reference to contract and salary scales provided by National Association of Local Councils.
 Payslips are provided to the payment authorisers before payment is made.
 Chair to verify 15.
 Wrong Hours Paid L А All employees are on fixed hours contracts.
 Any additional hours require agreement from the full council which is minuted in the confidential minutes Chair to verify 16.
-PAYE administered wrongly L A PAYE administered on HM Revenue & Customs agreed pay-codes using HMRC Basic PAYE tools software.
+PAYE administered wrongly L А PAYE administered on HM Revenue & Customs agreed pay-codes using HMRC Basic PAYE tools software.
 A full reconciliation of HMRC payments is provide to the payment authorisers quarterly ahead of the HMRC payment being made Tax Codes verified by HM Revenue & Customs 17.
-Pensions administered wrongly L A Pension rates deducted and paid in accordance with the details provided by NEST who operate the Pension Scheme.
+Pensions administered wrongly L А Pension rates deducted and paid in accordance with the details provided by NEST who operate the Pension Scheme.
 Monthly returns submitted to NEST.
 Payment made by direct debit.
 Rates verified by NEST on an annual basis Payments risks 18.
 Goods Supplied L А System in place to check delivery /service.
 Full audit trail followed.
 Approval check 19.
-Invoice incorrectly calculated L A Automatic check arithmetic at receipt of invoice by the cash book Check against orders raised - if applicable Approval check Payment Procedures 20. - Cheques L A Two signatories required with cheque stubs and invoice both to be initialled.
+Invoice incorrectly calculated L А Automatic check arithmetic at receipt of invoice by the cash book Check against orders raised - if applicable Approval check Payment Procedures 20. - Cheques L А Two signatories required with cheque stubs and invoice both to be initialled.
 Payments are not normally made by cheque 21.
 Direct Debit22.
 Standing Orders L А Review of payments made under Direct Debit & Standing Order at Annual Meeting and noted at each meeting.
 Members verify 23.
 Credit Card L Α WMPC does not hold a credit card Electronic Payments 24.
-Incorrect payment or electronic amount made L A All electronic payments are set up with the bank in accordance with the payment schedule signed by two bank signatories.
+Incorrect payment or electronic amount made L А All electronic payments are set up with the bank in accordance with the payment schedule signed by two bank signatories.
 A bank signatory then checks each payment back up (invoice, payslip etc) before approving the payment.
+25. No monitor on L Α All payments are reported to each full council meeting together with the bank